alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 **If you've done many puzzlehunts, not everything I say here will work for you.**
-Puzzlehunting systems are a little like productivity systems: everyone's is different, not all pieces of them will click with you, and people can be very opinionated about them even if they all share common themes.
+Puzzlehunting systems are a little like productivity systems: everyone's is different, and people can be very opinionated about them even if they all share common themes.
 Your best bet is to try things out, take the parts that work, and ignore the parts that don't.

 **You don't have to get faster at puzzles.**
-There's a balance between speed and fun.
-I like going fast because I've solved enough puzzles that I want to just race to the next a-ha, and find it fun to see how little information I can get away with when solving a puzzle.
-But that is not a universal opinion.
+I like going fast because I've solved enough puzzles that I want to quickly get through grunt work to see the next a-ha.
+To a lesser extent, I find
+it fun to see how little information I can get away with when solving a puzzle.
+But that's not a universal opinion.
+Most people will have
+more fun if they solve puzzles than if they don't, but you don't have to solve puzzles *quickly* to have fun.

 **This will spoil a few puzzles.** I've tried to keep the spoilers as light as needed, but it's much easier to give real-life examples than to construct new puzzles just for